 In earlier days, developers used to rely on quality assurance analysts in order to know the quality of software prior to deployment.
 Considering customary waterfall operational model—in which products are designed, employed and verified in chronological order, that’s why the quality assurance team is usually the last phase to eradicate any bug/s in the code former to production release.

-In this model, the first and most primary role of a QA analyst is to primarily detect defects, size the impact, and—when they consistently discover an issue—send the code back to the developers to start the cycle afresh.
+In this model, the first and most primary role of a QA engineer is to primarily detect defects, size the impact, and—when they consistently discover an issue—send the code back to the developers to start the cycle afresh.
 On the other hand Quality engineering is basically about defect prevention versus defect measurement.
 QE is effectively an upstream event in which quality engineer’s work alongside cross-functional development teams to discover and decipher issues in real time.